Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

-Note the phase factors can be equivalently moved to the elements in the second column of the matrix $T$ \cite{giunti2010no}.
+Note the phase factors can be equivalently moved to the elements in the second column of the matrix $T$ without triggering additional measurable effects \cite{giunti2010no}.

-A measurement scheme for the Majorana phase has been proposed in the antineutrino-neutrino oscillation case \cite{schechter1981neutrino,fritzsch2001describe}.
-As an example, such a measurement can be accomplished by an oscillation process and two sequences of scattering processes \cite{fritzsch2001describe}: (1) $\mu^+ + n \rightarrow \bar{\nu}_\mu + p$, (2) $\bar{\nu}_\mu \rightarrow \nu_\mu$, (3) $\nu_\mu + n \rightarrow \mu^- + p$.
-Here, CP-violation can be achieved through the antineutrino-neutrino ($\bar{\nu}_\mu$-$\nu_\mu$) oscillation process.
+Previous studies have shown that the CP-violating effects induced by the Majorana phase may be observable in the neutrino-antineutrino (or antineutrino-neutrino) oscillations \cite{schechter1981neutrino,doi1981cp,fritzsch2001describe,de2003manifest}.
+Possible measurement schemes for the Majorana phase have been proposed for the antineutrino-neutrino ($\bar{\nu}$-$\nu$) oscillations \cite{schechter1981neutrino,fritzsch2001describe}.
+As an example, such a measurement can be accomplished by an oscillation process and two sequences of scattering processes \cite{fritzsch2001describe}: (1) $\mu^+ n \rightarrow \bar{\nu}_\mu p$, (2) $\bar{\nu}_\mu \rightarrow \nu_\mu$, (3) $\nu_\mu n \rightarrow \mu^- p$.
+Here, CP-violation can be achieved through the $\bar{\nu}_\mu$-$\nu_\mu$ oscillation process.
 Similar to the $\bar{\nu}_\mu$-$\nu_\mu$ oscillation process, CP-violation can also be achieved through the $\eta$-$\bar{\eta}$ oscillation process contained in the entire $n$-$\bar{n}$ oscillation process.
-In this case, the process of the $n$-$\bar{n}$ oscillation induced by the intermediate state $\eta$ can be divided into three subprocesses: (1) $n_R$-$\eta_R$ oscillation, (2) $\eta_R$-$\bar{\eta}_L$ oscillation, (3) $\bar{\eta}_L$-$\bar{n}_L$ oscillation.
-Note in the second step, there is a chirality flip due to the Majorana mass term.
+In this case, the $n$-$\bar{n}$ oscillation process induced by the intermediate state $\eta$ can be divided into three sub-processes: (1) $n_R$-$\eta_R$ oscillation, (2) $\eta_R$-$\bar{\eta}_L$ oscillation, (3) $\bar{\eta}_L$-$\bar{n}_L$ oscillation.
+Note in the second sub-process, there is a chirality flip due to the Majorana mass term.
 The probability of the entire process can be expressed as

 The $\eta_R$-$\bar{\eta}_L$ oscillation amplitude can be given in the same manner as described in the antineutrino-neutrino oscillation case \cite{schechter1981neutrino,doi1981cp,fritzsch2001describe,de2003manifest}: